 Copyright 2011 Anna Louisa Peters

 Peters, Anna Louisa.
-"Dysregulation of CD40 signaling pathways in enhanced B cell activation and autoimmunity." doctoral dissertation, University of Iowa, 2011.
+"Dysregulation of CD40 signaling pathways in enhanced B cell activation and autoimmunity." doctoral PhD diss., University of Iowa, 2011.